SparebankenVest/azure-key-vault-to-kubernetes/docs/source/content/security/authentication.md

 ---
-title: "Authentication"
+title: "Authentication with Azure Key Vault"
 description: "Learn about the different options for authenticating with Azure Key Vault."
 ---

-By default both the Controller and the Env Injector will assume it is running on Azure (since Azure Key Vault is most commonly used in Azure) - and use the default AKS service principal for authentication - unless custom authentication is provided (see [Custom Authentication](#custom-authentication) below).
+By default both the Controller and the Env Injector will assume it is running on Azure (since Azure Key Vault is most commonly used in Azure) - and use the default AKS credentials for authentication (a Service Principal or Azure Managed Identities) - unless custom authentication is provided.

-Default authentication is the AKS credentials that are available on all Nodes (hosts) at `/etc/kubernetes/azure.json`.
-These credentials are the same as the Kubernetes cluster use when interacting with Azure to create VM's, Load Balancers and other cloud infrastructure.

-> **Note: The preferred solution would be to use [Azure Managed Identities](https://docs.microsoft.com/en-us/azure/aks/use-managed-identity), but this is still in preview - so for now we rely on the default AKS service principal.**
+The Controller and Env-Injector have to handle AKV authentication quite differently, as the Controller is centralized and the Env-Injector executes in context of Pods.

+To get more options for AKV authentication, see:
+  * [AKV Authentication with the Controller](#akv-authentication-with-the-controller) for AKV Controller authentication options
+  * [AKV Authentication with the Env-Injector](#akv-authentication-with-the-env-injector) for AKV Env-Injector authentication options

 ## Situations where Default Authentication does not Work